This body, these curves, and movements — they’re so intoxicating.

 “Now glasses,” his rims waited on his nightstand.

 “Okay, who are you, Miss?”
-Weston whispered as he walked around his bed to take a glimpse of the woman’s face.
+Weston whispered as he walked around his bed to contemplate the woman’s face.

 “Oh my good God,” gasped the man placing a hand in front of his gaping mouth.
 Though he was in the reassuring space of his home, Weston wanted to run.

-“Tilda Brentwood,” he whispered, placing his hand on his heart, from this day forth, I believe in miracles.
+“Tilda Brentwood,” he whispered and placed his hand on his heart.
+From this day forth, I believe in miracles.

-Panic struck, the man backed away, for him, Tilda was heaven-sent, but what would Weston represent to her?
+Panic struck; the man backed away.
+Tilda was heaven-sent for the man, but what would Weston represent to her?

-An error, a one night stand, one would be willing to be lobotomized to forget having spent a night with someone like him.
+An error, a one-night stand?
+One would be willing to be lobotomized to forget spending a night with someone like him.

-GET OUT, was the only words suggested by Weston’s intimated mind, he had to leave.
-Like a thief, Weston grabbed the first jogging bottoms, which fell in hands, a gray t-shirt, socks, and his phone.
+GET OUT were the only words suggested by Weston’s intimated mind; he had to leave.
+Weston grabbed the first jogging bottoms, which fell in his hands, a gray t-shirt, socks, and phone like a thief.

-Once finished, Weston fell on his knees, “I slept with Tilda Brentwood,” he covered his face like a damsel and shaking from side to side like a shy anime character.
+Once finished, Weston fell to his knees, “I slept with Tilda Brentwood,” he covered his face like a damsel and shook from side to side like a shy anime character.